mediquo/docs-sdk/docs/patients.md

 Use this endpoint to integrate your patients into our platform.
 You can bulk many patients at once but keep in mind that we limit up to **100 patients per request**.

 **You must provide a unique code for each patient** that we will use to identify you patients.
-This way if you want to update the information of a given user, you simply request it again with it's code and the new data.
+This way if you want to update the information of a given user, you can request it again with it's code and the new data.
 The operation will either create or update a patient by the code you provide us.

 In case many patients are provided, **the operation will either success or fail as a whole**, meaning that in case of an error, no patients will be created or updated.

 If a `plan` is provided, the patient will have fully access to mediQuo and it will be treated as a patient fully capable to use all of mediQuo features.
-In case no plan is provided the patient will be treated as an unsubscribed and won't be able to use any paid feature.
+In case no `plan` is provided the patient will be treated as an unsubscribed and won't be able to use any paid feature.
 If you want to unsubscribe a patient from mediQuo, simply omit the `plan` parameter.

 Since the endpoint handles the data asyncronally, it is possible that there is a **small delay between the request and the data being available**.